Tutorial: Web Testing (JavaScript)¶

 - CSS and XPath expressions for locating this element in Selectors section.

-If you want to use this object in a Rapise test script, you can simply double click it in the DOM tree, this action will populate the edit field on the toolbar, then click the Learn
+If you want to use this object in a Rapise test script, you can simply double-click it in the DOM tree.
+This action populates the edit field on the toolbar, then click the Learn

-button and the HTML element will be added to the Recording Activity Dialog:
+button, and the HTML element is added to the Recording Activity Dialog:

 Click Finish

-and the object will have been added to your test’s Object Tree:
+, and the object is added to your test's Object Tree:

 function into your test script:

-In addition to letting Rapise automatically learn the object from the Web Spy, you can manually enter in XPATH or CSS queries to find matching elements on the page and then learn those for use in your test.
+In addition to letting Rapise automatically learn the object from the Web Spy, you can manually enter XPath or CSS queries to find matching elements on the page and then learn them for use in your test.

-One the toolbar enter in the following to locate the table:
+On the toolbar, enter the following to locate the table:

 1 |